dataArtisans/flink-training-web/exercises/eventTimeJoin.md

 customerInfo   : String  // payload to join to trades
 ~~~

-The Trade records contain:
+The `Trade` records contain:

 ~~~
-timestamp      : long    // timestamp (milliseconds since the epoch) customerId     : long    // a unique id for each event tradeInfo      : String
+timestamp      : long    // timestamp (milliseconds since the epoch) customerId     : long    // a unique id for each event tradeInfo      : String  // payload
 ~~~

-The result of the join is an EnrichedTade:
+The result of the join is an `EnrichedTade`:

 ~~~
 trade          : Trade